Easter Orchestra Week 2021

 Facilities on campus include plenty of rooms for chamber groups, a swimming pool, gym, tennis courts, a golf course and on-site car parking.
 There is a bar on campus; local pubs are within walking distance.

 A typical day involves rehearsing the principal works in the morning followed by lunch.
 There is free time in the afternoon and then we tackle a major play-through work (often a large-scale symphony) after tea.
 We break for dinner, and then there’s more, often lighter, play-through repertoire after dinner.
 Most of us then head for the bar!
 At the end of the week there is an informal concert where we play the principal works.

 Players need to be of at least Grade 8 standard with orchestral experience and excellent sight reading skills.
 You are advised to apply as soon as possible because there is a degree of competition for places, particularly in the woodwind and brass sections.
-Priority will be given to the consideration of applications received before the end of September 2019 from players who have attended in the previous two years.
+Priority will be given to the consideration of applications received from players who have attended in the previous two years.
 The timing of this priority period will depend on when applications open for 2021.
 The Musical Director’s decision on acceptance is final.

 The Musical Director is Michael Thorne.
 Tom Hammond is our Assistant Musical Director.
 The orchestra is led by Margaret Holter.